 This annual report consists of a series of financial statements and notes to those financial statements.
 These statements are organized so the reader can understand Waverly Community Schools financially as a whole.
 The government-wide financial statements provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental activities, these statements tell how services were financed in the short term, as well as what remains for future spending.
-The fund financial statements look at the School District's operations in more detail than the government-wide financial statements by providing information about the School District's most significant funds, the General Fund and the Debt Service Fund, with all other funds presented in one column as nonmajor funds.
+The fund financial statements look at the School District's operations in more detail than the government-wide financial statements by providing information about the School District's most significant funds, the General Fund, the Debt Service Fund, and the 2021 Building and Site Series IV capital project fund, with all other funds presented in one column as nonmajor funds.
 The remaining statements, the statement of fiduciary net position and statement of changes in fiduciary net position, present financial information about activities for which the School District acts solely as an agent for donor-sponsored scholarships.
 This report is composed of the following elements: